binance/binance-spot-api-docs/testnet/rest-api.md

 timestamp|LONG|YES|

 Additional notes:
-* Canceling an individual leg will cancel the entire OCO
+* Canceling an individual order in an order list will cancel the entire order list.
 * If both `orderListId` and `listClientOrderId` are sent, `orderListId` takes precedence.

 **Data Source:**